Skip to main content

 Sentry and the Hoisting Escape Hatch

 The second failure was subtler.
-Sentry's Node.js SDK intercepts module loading at runtime using import-in-the-middle.
-That library patches require and import calls to inject tracing hooks before your code runs.
-Under pnpm's strict isolation, import-in-the-middle can't find the modules it needs to patch because they live in nested .pnpm directories, not at the root.
+Sentry's Node.js SDK intercepts module loading at runtime using import-in-the-middle, a library that patches require and import calls to inject tracing hooks before your code runs.
+Under pnpm's strict isolation, import-in-the-middle can't find the modules it needs to patch, because they live in nested .pnpm directories instead of at the root.

-pnpm provides an escape hatch: .npmrc hoist patterns.
+pnpm gives you an escape hatch for exactly this: .npmrc hoist patterns.

 # .npmrc